ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

  - -t flag to specify the thread-count (default reads the thread-count available on the CPU)

 currently there are 2 versions that can be compiled / run:
- - `OneBRC.lpr              -> ghatem             `: all threads share the station names - involves locking
+ - `OneBRC.lpr              -> ghatem             `: compact record, optimal for the 1B row / 41k stations, will fail on the other tests due to overflow
- - `OneBRC-nosharedname.lpr -> ghatem-nosharedname`: each thread maintains a copy of the station names - no locking involved
- - `OneBRC-smallrec.lpr     -> ghatem-smallrec    `: same as OneBRC, but the StationData's "count" is UInt16 instead of 32.
-Will likely fail to match hash on the 5B rows test
+ - `OneBRC-largerec.lpr     -> ghatem-largerec    `: same as OneBRC, but the StationData's "count" is UInt32 instead of 16.
+Passes all the tests

 ## Hardware + Environment
 host: